srobo/team-emails/SR2023/2022-10-12-remote-kickstarts.md

 In either case details on how to receive your kit will be coming through soon.

-We look forward to seeing you there!
+We look forward to seeing you on the day!

 [livestream]: https://www.youtube.com/watch?v=FVnNv5GSpyQ